Grič pri Klevevžu: Name

 The name Grič pri Klevevžu literally means 'hillock near Klevevž'.
 The name refers to medieval Klevevž Castle (Klingenfels), first mentioned in written documents dating to 1267.
-The surrounding Lower Carniolan lands in the Radulja valley had been acquired the Bavarian Prince-Bishops of Freising from the estates of the late Saint Hemma of Gurk.
-The bishops finally sold their remote lordship in 1622.
-The castle was burned down by the Partisans during World War II.
+It was burned down by the Yugoslav Partisans during World War II.

 Mass graves

 Grič pri Klevevžu is the site of three known mass graves associated with the Second World War.
 The Klevevž 1–3 mass graves (Grobišče Klevevž 1–3) are located north of the settlement.
 They are also known as the Kačja Rid, Bričevka, or Jurjevci mass graves.
 They contain the remains of Slovene and Romani civilians murdered by the Partisans in the spring and early summer of 1942 while the staff of the Krka Detachment was at Klevevž Castle.
 The first grave is located in the woods 30 m from the main road and 10 m from a forest path; it contains the remains of 30 victims.
 The second grave lies in front of a sinkhole next to a path in the woods, about 180 m from the main road, and contains the remains of several dozen victims.
 The third grave lies in front of another sinkhole next to the same path in the woods, about 220 m from the main road, and contains the remains of several dozen victims.